Tutorial - Getting Started with PCB Design

 Re-arrange Existing Routes

-Track Sliding Tips
+Track Dragging Tips

 - Existing pads and vias will be jumped, or vias will be pushed if necessary and possible.

-- While sliding you can move the cursor and hotspot snap it to an existing, non-moving object such as a pad, use this to help align the new segment location with an existing object and avoid very small segments being added.
+- While dragging you can move the cursor and hotspot snap it to an existing, non-moving object such as a pad, use this to help align the new segment location with an existing object and avoid very small segments being added.

 - Position the cursor over the track segment center vertex to add in new segments.